Luxury Car (film)

 Luxury Car (江城夏日 (Jiāng chéng xià rì, River City Summer Days)) is a 2006 film directed by Wang Chao.
 The film was produced by China's Bai Bu Ting Media and France's Rosem Films, and in association with Arte France Cinéma.

-Luxury Car premiered on May 22, 2006 at the 2006 Cannes Film Festival, where it won the side competition for the Prix un certain regard.
+Luxury Car premiered on May 22, 2006, at the 2006 Cannes Film Festival, where it won the competition for the Prix un certain regard.

 Plot

 The film follows an old man from the countryside who goes to Wuhan to search for his missing son, who his dying wife has requested to see one last time.
 In Wuhan, he meets his daughter, a karaoke bar escort who introduces him to an old police officer who offers to help.
 It soon becomes apparent to both the father and the policeman that the mobsters running the daughter's karaoke bar and the son's disappearance are linked.